HiassofT/MyPicoDOS/README.txt

 eight ATR disk images on a PC.

 The diskcart distribution includes a pre-compiled Win32 console version (atr2cart.exe).

-If you use linux you have to compile it yourself (run "make atr2cart" in the src directory).
+If you use linux you have to compile it yourself.
+Either run "make atr2cart" in the src directory if you have atasm and xxd installed (this will also rebuild the Atari binaries) or build it with "g++ -o atr2cart atr2cart.cpp AtrUtils.cpp Error.cpp" - the latter only requires a C++ compiler.

 If you run atr2cart without any options it'll show a short usage summary.